Does Magnesium Lower Blood Pressure? A Comprehensive Look

 Magnesium and Blood Pressure: What’s The Link?

-The role of magnesium in blood pressure has everything to do with its involvement in vascular tone.
+The role of magnesium in blood pressure reduction has everything to do with its involvement in vascular tone.
 Magnesium functions as a calcium antagonist and mediates vascular relaxation by regulating calcium influx 4.

 Most anti-hypertensive medications are synthetic calcium channel blockers that help relax blood vessels and improve blood flow, but magnesium is a natural one.